talal/mimir/README.md

 ## Usage

-Since the syntax to change the prompt symbol's color as per the exit code of the last command is different for Bash and Zsh therefore:
-* the prompt line with all the info is rendered by the Go binary
-* the prompt symbol is configured in the shell's configuration file
+The following usage examples for Bash and Zsh are just one example of how Mímir can be configured.
+The examples below will result in a setup similar to the screenshot shown above: the prompt symbol (`❯`) changes to red if the previous command exited with an error.

 ### Bash